frontdev98/Simple-JWT-authentication/README.md

 PORT=5000 # The server will run on 5000 port, you can change
 ```

-Run  command to init schema and table:
+4. Run  command to init schema and table:

 ```bash
 npm run initdb # it creates schema "jwt_auth" and table "persons"
 ```

-Run the project with next command:
+6. Run the project:

 ```bash
 # This starts the project in development mode